Paternity / Paternity-Adoption Leave Trust Claim

 What you’ll get

-Under this scheme, employers will pay the ten (10) working days of paternity/adoption leave to their employees which immediately follow the birth of child and then apply via a specific online application for a Refund from the Department of Social Security when the employee returns to work.
+Under this scheme, employers will pay the ten (10) working days of paternity/adoption leave to their employees which immediately follow the birth of child and then apply via a specific online application for a Refund from the Trust Fund when the employee returns to work.
 A claim for refund should be made for each individual employee to cover:

 - The expense of gross basic wage,

 - The employer’s portion of employee’s Social Security Contributions.

 The refund claim is not to include any other emoluments.